bethanybclements/bethanybclements.github.io/_pages/research.md

 ====
 ## Pitch Accenting, Bilingualism, and Recognition Memory
 **UCSB Linguistics Dept.** - 10.2024-Present
-* Replication-extension of my undergraduate honors thesis in Cantonese-English bilinguals, in collaboration with Lu Liu.
+* Replication-extension of my undergraduate honors thesis in Cantonese-English bilinguals (collaboration with Lu Liu).
 * Method - Praat for acoustics, EyeLink Duo in a VWP
 * This project will use a model-fitting approach to pinpoint the acoustic qualities used when learning English prosody and remembering contrastively-accented items for L1 speakers of tonal languages.
 In particular, we are interested in whether an L1 transfer effect (if any are present) might impact visual attention to and memory for accented items.